commonsguy/cwac-anddown/README.markdown

 HTML in a `TextView` &mdash; `WebView` in particular should behave more normally.

-Also, while sundown is very fast, using the resulting HTML will inevitably be slower.
-The same 5K sample file that sundown processes in about 1 millisecond takes a few hundred milliseconds to convert into a `SpannedString` via `Html.fromHtml()`.
+Also, while hoedown is very fast, using the resulting HTML will inevitably be slower.
+The same 5K sample file that hoedown processes in about 1 millisecond takes a 100+ milliseconds to convert into a `SpannedString` via `Html.fromHtml()`.

 The author of this project is a complete klutz when it comes to C/JNI/NDK